trlafleur/Acurite-0986TX-Decoder-ESP32a/README.md

 # Acurite 0986 decoder for: ESP32 ESP8266
 A decoder for an Acurite 0968 refrigerator freezer sensor, ESP32, MQTT, Email

+Work on this was stoped in favor of: Acurite-00592TX-Decoder-ESP32a TX-RX range of this devices was poor once install in a refrigerator or freezer

+Code works, but could use some of the improvements made in 00592 decoder.

 ~~~
 /**********************************************************************
  * Arduino code to decode the Acurite 0986TX wireless temperature sensor